rrvt/WixApp/WixApp/ReadMe.md

 ## Updates

+### Update 10/19/22

+The Solution dialog box needed some initialization from the current open wxd file.

+Also added code to ensure that app starts in the same place on the screen despite Windows Updates destroying that feature in the future sometime...

 ### Update 10/14/22

 Removed Dialog style OK/Cancel Buttons from the main window (which is a dialog).
 Replaced them with a